Craig Moore: Rangers (second spell)

 Ahead of the 2001–02 season, Moore began a contract negotiation with Rangers, while also maintaining his fitness in hopes of regaining his first team place.
 He started in the club’s first five matches of the season, including a victories against NK Maribor in the second round of the UEFA Champions League qualifier that send Rangers through to the next round.
-After not playing for a month, he made his return to the starting line–up and helped the club kept a clean sheet, in a 3–0 win against Motherwell on 16 September 2001.
+After not playing for a month, he made his return to the starting line–up and helped the club keep a clean sheet, in a 3–0 win against Motherwell on 16 September 2001.
 Moore regained his first team place, reuniting with his centre–back partner, Amoruso despite facing injuries and international commitment along the way.
 However, he received a red card for a second bookable offence, in a 2–2 draw against Motherwell on 15 December 2001.
 After serving a one match suspension, Moore made amends for his return when he scored a header, in a 3–0 win against Hibernian on 26 December 2001.
 On 2 February 2002, Moore scored his second goal of the season with another header, which turned out to be a winning goal, in a 2–1 win against Dundee.
 However, his joy was short–lived when he suffered a hamstring injury after colliding with Stefan Klos and was substituted at half time, in a 2–1 win against Celtic in the semi–final of the Scottish Cup.
 After the match, Moore was eventually sidelined for two months.
 On 27 April 2002, he made return from injury, starting the whole game, in a 2–0 win against Aberdeen.
 Moore started in the Scottish Cup final against Celtic and helped Rangers win 3–2.
 On 12 May 2002, he scored his third goal of the season, in a 1–1 draw against Dunfermline Athletic.
 At the end of the 2001–02 season, Moore went on to make twenty–nine appearances and scoring three times in all competitions.